The BodyCraft VR200 Rowing Machine is a great compact rower with excellent resistance!

 Users who are tight on space love the compact design and easy fold storage.

-The BodyCraft VR200 has one of the easiest and fastest storage mechanisms to help users save space when they aren’t using their rower.
+The BodyCraft VR200 has one of the easiest and fastest storage mechanisms to help users save space when they aren’t using the rower.

-Read below to see if this rowing machine is a good fit for you or see my other recommendations in the final section.
+Read my full BodyCraft VR200 review below to see if this rowing machine is a good fit for you or see my other recommendations in the final section.

 The BodyCraft VR200 Rowing Machine is a dual resistance rower that uses wind and eddy current technology.

 In other words, it uses air and magnetic resistance.

 This combination gives the VR200 a smooth, strong rowing stroke with both high and low end power.

 The high-end power comes from the air resistance.
 To operate air resistance, a user must pull the handle and spin the flywheel.
 As the flywheel spins faster, more air is brought into the flywheel housing and creates more resistance.

 Basically, the faster you row the more resistance you feel.